mdmonsurali/Chatbot-Porter---Your-Personal-AI-Assistant/Porter Your Personal AI Voicebot/README.md

 - **Streamlit:** Interactive web-based interface.
 - **LangChain:** Manages AI prompts, model configuration, and chat memory.
 - **Ollama's Llama Models:** Provides the backbone for AI responses.
+- **openai/whisper-large-v3-turbo:** It`s an STT model from whisper that converts audio into text.
+- - **Piper TTS:** It's a TTS model that converts text into audio in real time.
 - **JSON-based Memory:** Persistent chat history storage using local files.

 ## Future Improvements